Only a stroke survivor can truly relate to another stroke survivor. But that doesn’t mean that everyone else needs to feel like an outsider.

 Survivors may find themselves craving a nap immediately after rehab exercises or even right after getting ready in the morning.

-Tasks that once came effortlessly now require a tremendous amount of effort (remember, their healing brain is sucking up a lot of juice).
+Tasks that once felt effortless may require a tremendous amount of effort now.
+Remember, the healing brain sucks up a lot of juice!

-Stimulation is good (like with stroke rehabilitation exercises at home), and lots of sleep afterwards is necessary.
+Stimulation is good (like with stroke rehabilitation exercises at home), and lots of sleep afterwards is necessary for recovery.

 8. Please don’t raise your voice.
 I’m not deaf, I’m wounded.